 Gradually you will find calm and strength to recover.
 And one day you will find yourself in the position to speak about your experience powerfully because you will move from the state of haphazard to stability.

 So say farewell to these games.
 You are not alone.
 Share your story with people who get it, and slowly you will find that this nightmare becomes nothing more than a strange, distant memory.
 The psychopath does not matter.
 It’s the subsequent recovery journey that changes everything.

 You don’t need to be the sufferer.
-You are not the only one; there are many more people who have been victimized in the similar way.
-Tell your story to those who understand and gradually it will be a thing of the past, a strange experience.
+You are not the only one; there are many more people who have been victimized in a similar way.
+Tell your story to those who understand it and gradually it will be a thing of the past, a strange experience.
 The psychopath holds no significance in your life.
 It is the path to recovery that matters.
 Brave it and life has many beautiful shades to reveal to you.

 If you want to know more about emotional abuse, then check out this video below: